 The easiest and most secure way to log in to WordPress: no passwords, no temporary codes, single sign-on/off.

 Very.
-Clef leverages the computational power of your smartphone and the proven strengths of distributed, asymmetric cryptography and multi-factor authentication to provide military-grade protection for your WordPress logins in a beautifully simple and easy-to-use package.
+Clef leverages the computational power of your smartphone and the proven strengths of distributed, asymmetric cryptography and multi-factor authentication to provide secure WordPress logins in a beautifully simple and easy-to-use package.